 Why Holding in a Fart Can Be Harmful—Plus, 9 Ways to Fart Less

-Holding in flatulence may be more socially acceptable than letting it go, but it can lead to bloating, pain, and, in some cases, serious health conditions.
+Holding in flatulence may be more socially acceptable than letting it go, but it can lead to bloating, pain, and, in some cases, may increase the risk of health problems.

 Holding in farts

 A man went to his girlfriend’s house to have dinner and meet her mother for the first time.
 Unfortunately, the food didn’t agree with him, and he felt gas welling in his stomach.
 Not wanting to offend a potential mother-in-law, he held the fart in—and died the next day due to complications of the retained gas.
 At least that’s how the viral story goes.
-But like many strange tales on the Internet, this one is likely false, says to fact-checking site Snopes.
+But like many strange tales on the Internet, this one is fake, according to fact-checking site Snopes.

 Why farts happen